FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 The message extension is appended to the Xpath location of the ISO 20022 message listed in the table.

+If the response does not contain any safety deposit box information, FIN002 submessage is marked with status code NFOU in the response message, see [use of ReturnIndicator1](#return-indicator1).

 |Name|[min..max]|Type|In use|Description|Appended to message|XPath|
 |:---|:---|:---|:---|:---|:---|:---|
 |InformationResponseFIN002| | | | |[auth.002](#InformationRequestResponseV01)|/Document/InfReqRspn/RtrInd/InvstgtnRslt/Rslt|